Talk to others with an Ostomy

-Can you still ride roller-coaster and lift weights after ostemy surgery?
+Can you ride roller coasters and lift weights after ostomy surgery?

-Is it OK to bowl with a 16 lb ball
+Is it okay to bowl with a 16 lb ball?

 Rider1000rr,

 I would say it depends on how long ago you had/will have surgery.
-Your doctor will give you weight an lifting restrictions immediately after surgery as to prevent hernias.
+Your doctor will give you weight and lifting restrictions immediately after surgery to prevent hernias.
 After you heal and slowly build up your strength, you should be able to do all the activities you asked about.

 But everyone's experience will be unique.
 I'm sure other ostomates will chime in with their own experiences.